-Under section 349 of the Gambling Act 2005 (the Act) the Council is required to publish a statement of principles which it proposes to apply when exercising its functions under the Act.
-The form of the statement of principles is set out in The Gambling Act 2005 (licensing Authority Policy Statement) (England and Wales) Regulations 2006.
+Under section 349 of the Gambling Act 2005 the Council is required to publish a statement of principles which it proposes to apply when exercising its functions under the Gambling Act 2005.
+The form of the statement of principles is set out in The Gambling Act 2005 (Licensing Authority Policy Statement) (England and Wales) Regulations 2006.
 The Gambling Commission's Guidance to licensing authorities contains further details of the form of the council's statement of principles.

 Gambling is a legitimate regulated activity that is enjoyed by a large number of the population.
 However, there are a number of people within our society who are at risk to gambling related harm.
-The council, as the Licensing Authority under the Act has a duty to consider applications relating to allowing gambling facilities within Medway to ensure that they meet the fundamental principles of the Act.
-In doing so the authority must balance the needs of business to profit and growth with the potential impact on those who are vulnerable to being exploited or susceptible to gambling related harm.
+The council, as the Licensing Authority under the Gambling Act 2005 has a duty to consider applications relating to allowing gambling facilities within Medway to ensure that they meet the fundamental principles of the Gambling Act 2005.
+In doing so, the authority must balance the needs of business to profit and growth with the potential impact on those who are vulnerable to being exploited or susceptible to gambling related harm.

-The Licensing Authority, in carrying out its function under section 153 of the Gambling Act 2005 will aim to permit the use of premises for gambling in so far as it thinks it:
+The Licensing Authority, in carrying out its function under section 153 of the Gambling Act 2005 will aim to permit the use of premises for gambling in so far as it thinks it's:

-- 1. In accordance with any relevant code of practice under section 24 - 2.
-In accordance with any relevant guidance issued by the Gambling Commission under section 25 - 3.
-Reasonably consistent with the licensing objectives (subject to 1 and 2 above), and - 4.
-In accordance with the statement of licensing policy (statement of Licensing Principles for Gambling) (subject to 1 to 3 above)
+- 1. In accordance with any relevant code of practice under section 24. - 2.
+In accordance with any relevant guidance issued by the Gambling Commission under section 25. - 3.
+Reasonably consistent with the licensing objectives (subject to 1 and 2 above); and - 4.
+In accordance with the statement of licensing policy (statement of Licensing Principles for Gambling) (subject to 1 to 3 above).

-The aim to permit principle provides wide scope for the authority to impose conditions on a premises licence, reject, review or revoke premises licences where there is a potential conflict with the relevant codes of practice, relevant Guidance issued by the Gambling Commission and the Statement of Licensing Principles.
+The aim to permit principle provides wide scope for the authority to impose conditions on a premises licence and reject, review or revoke premises licences where there is a potential conflict with the relevant codes of practice, relevant Guidance issued by the Gambling Commission and the Statement of Licensing Principles.

-The council's statement of principles is intended to be reasonably consistent with the three licensing objectives set out in the Act.
+The council's statement of principles is intended to be reasonably consistent with the three licensing objectives set out in the Gambling Act 2005.
 These objectives are:

-- Preventing gambling from being a source of crime and disorder, being associated with crime and disorder or being used to support crime; - Ensuring that gambling is conducted in a fair and open way; - Protecting children and other vulnerable persons from being harmed or exploited by gambling
+- Preventing gambling from being a source of crime and disorder, being associated with crime and disorder or being used to support crime. - Ensuring that gambling is conducted in a fair and open way. - Protecting children and other vulnerable persons from being harmed or exploited by gambling.

-The statement of licensing principles was prepared in early 2018 and following consultation was agreed by the Council on 19 July 2018.
-The new three-year statement of licensing principles was published on 3 January 2019 and has effect from 31 January 2018.
+The statement of licensing principles was prepared in 2021 and following consultation was agreed by the Council on 7 October 2021.
+The new three-year statement was published on 3 January 2022 and has effect from 31 January 2022.

-The Act requires that the following people and bodies be consulted in the revision of the statement:
+The Gambling Act 2005 requires that the following people and bodies be consulted in the revision of the statement:

-- The Chief Officer of Police; - People and bodies representing the interests of persons in gambling businesses in the area; - People and bodies who represent the interest of persons who are likely to be affected by the exercise of the authority's functions under the Act application, or to make representations about an application, or to apply for a review of a licence, as each will be considered in its own merits and in accordance with the statutory requirements of the Act.
+- The Chief Officer of Police. - People and bodies representing the interests of persons in gambling businesses in the area. - People and bodies who represent the interest of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005 application, or to make representations about an application, or to apply for a review of a licence, as each will be considered in its own merits and in accordance with the statutory requirements of the Gambling Act 2005.

-The consultation on the revised statement of principles with the above was advertised and took place over a 12-week period from 12 March 2018 to 4 June 2018.
+The consultation on the revised statement of principles with the above was advertised and took place over a 4-week period from 16 April to 14 May 2021.